learn-co-curriculum/sending-thank-yous-after-interview/README.md

 The example below uses appropriate language, enthusiasm and appreciation, while also clearly communicating the candidate’s interest in continuing the process.
 This example email is to an internal recruiter (James) who has brought the student in for a round of interviews with other employees at the company.

-> Subject: Thank You!
-Junior Developer Interviews
+> Subject: Thank You for the Interview

 > James,

-> Great to see you yesterday and thank you again for helping to coordinate my interviews for the Junior Developer role.
+> Great to see you yesterday and thank you again for helping to coordinate my interviews for the [Job Title] role.

 > It was fantastic to meet with Peter and Jane - it was heartening to see that they're so engaged with team members on all levels, all the more so because they're such smart, personable individuals.